 As far as the performance goes, this isn’t entirely an entry level laptop, however, it isn’t a mid range model either.

-It features a fairly powerful AMD Ryzen 3 3200U processor which in most low key settings is more than sufficient.
+It features a high-lower range Intel Core i3-1005G processor which, in most low key settings, is more than sufficient.

 We particularly recommend this laptop for those who use online applications and software for their editing and designing jobs such as Canva.